Chat

 Build end-to end-encryption

-When building an end-to-end encryption service, your content needs to be encrypted on the client side before being sent.
+When building an end-to-end encryption chat service, your content needs to be encrypted on the client side before being sent.
 The server must not have the cipher key and you need to decrypt your message upon receiving it also on the client side.
 If at any point your server application knows the cipher key or implements a back door, then you risk leaking unsecured content which can cause a data breach.

 Building a secure app for chatting on web